vitorjusto/Climb-To-The-Top-Of-Ice-Tower/README.md

 ## Technical decisions

 **Chain Of Responsability**
-- On the LoaderManager, the game hold packedScenes of already instantiated scenes instead of load the same scene every time.
-Saving performace and loading time.
+- The death transition and scene transition reuse the same transition animation and loading algorithm.
+Since they need to happen in a specific order, I implemented this using the Chain of Responsibility pattern.

 ## Running the project
 - Godot 4.1.1 Mono